Convergence analysis of a proximal-type algorithm for DC programs with applications to variable selection: Conclusion

-We have proposed an algorithm called {\it boosted proximal point algorithm} for solving nonconvex minimization problem of the form $P(\varphi, g, h): \ \min\limits_{x\in\Bbb R^n}\{ f(x)=\varphi(x)+g(x)-h(x)\}$, where $\phi$ is differentiable and $g,h$ are convex functions.
-This algorithm is nothing but the combination of the proximal point algorithm \cite{AN} and the descent direction algorithm \cite{MMH}.
-We then prove the global convergence and the convergent rate of this algorithm and the inertial proximal point algorithm proposed by P.E.
-Maing\'{e} and A. Moudafi \cite{MM} for solving $P(\varphi, g, h)$.
+In this paper, wee have proposed a modification of proximal point algorithm for solving nonconvex minimization problem of the form $P(\varphi, g, h): \ \min\limits_{x\in\Bbb R^n}\{ f(x)=\varphi(x)+g(x)-h(x)\},$ where $\varphi$ is differentiable and $g,\ h$ are convex functions.
+This algorithm can be seen as the combination of the proximal point algorithm \cite{AN} and the descent direction algorithm \cite{MMH}.
+We then prove the global convergence and the convergent rate of this algorithm and the inertial proximal point algorithm proposed by Maing\'{e} and Moudafi \cite{MM} for solving \eqref{problem}.
+A numerical example is also provided to illustrate the efficiency of the proposed algorithm.
+Particularly, an application to solve the variable selection problem in linear regression was studied by using the proposed Algorithm~\ref{al::main}.
+This motivates us to design/improve more efficient algrithms (e.g., \cite{Kim2026}) with convergence analysis for solving other problems from statistics like heterogeneity analysis etc.